C++98 OOP: Inheritance and Polymorphism

-In the previous chapter, we explored the core mechanisms of classes and objects.
-Now, we expand our focus from "a single class" to "relationships between classes"—how C++ uses inheritance to express "is-a" semantics, and how it uses polymorphism to achieve "same interface, different behavior."
+In the previous post, we explored the core mechanisms of classes and objects.
+Now, we expand our view from "individual classes" to "relationships between classes"—how C++ uses inheritance to express "is-a" semantics, and how it uses polymorphism to achieve "same interface, different behaviors."

-Inheritance and polymorphism are the two most easily abused and misunderstood features in object-oriented programming.
-When beginners think of inheritance, "code reuse" and "writing less code" often come to mind.
-However, in engineering practice, the real problem inheritance solves is not writing a few lines less, but expressing semantic relationships between types.
-Polymorphism goes a step further by allowing you to manipulate objects of different types through a unified interface, with the specific behavior determined at runtime.
+Inheritance and polymorphism are the two features in Object-Oriented Programming that are most easily abused and misunderstood.
+Many beginners immediately think of "code reuse" or "writing less code" when they mention inheritance.
+However, in engineering practice, the real problem inheritance solves is not writing a few lines of code less, but rather expressing semantic relationships between types.
+Polymorphism goes a step further, allowing you to manipulate objects of different types through a unified interface, where specific behaviors are determined at runtime.

 1. Inheritance

-The core of inheritance is to express a very specific relationship: a derived class is-a base class.
-For example, a temperature sensor "is a sensor," and UART "is a communication interface."
-Inheritance is only natural when this semantic holds true.
+The core of inheritance is expressing a very specific relationship: Derived class is-a Base class.
+For example, a temperature sensor "is a" sensor, and a UART "is a" communication interface.
+Only when this semantic holds true is inheritance natural.

-I want to emphasize something: especially in critical design scenarios—using correct semantics is always better than taking shortcuts!
-Using correct semantics is always better than taking shortcuts!
-Using correct semantics is always better than taking shortcuts!
-You don't want to leave a mess for your future self and your colleagues to clean up overtime.
+I want to emphasize something—especially in critical design scenarios: Using correct semantics is always better than cutting corners!
+Using correct semantics is always better than cutting corners!
+Using correct semantics is always better than cutting corners!
+You don't want to create cleanup work for your future self and your colleagues, do you?

 Let's look at a complete sensor hierarchy example: